 - TRAILS & WALKING: Good amounts of walking (2-4 miles per day) along roads and trails, most of which will be on fairly level ground, but some of which are narrow, uneven, and muddy, with obstacles such as clumps of grass and tree roots.
-A few of the birding venues require significant uphill walking.
+A small number of our birding venues require significant uphill walking.
 Collapsible walking sticks can be useful. - POTENTIAL CHALLENGES: This is an ambitious and vigorous tour.
-Of necessity, there will be several long travel days, and road conditions vary from excellent to very bumpy and muddy.
-Our hotel on the Brazilian side at Iguazu is a large one, and rooms are often several hundred feet from reception and dining areas.
-Also at Iguazu, access to the awe-inspiring Devil's Throat on the Argentine side requires a total of 2.5 miles round-trip of walking on a level, metal walkway; access to other falls sites we regularly visit on both sides requires walking down (and back up) significant numbers of steps and ramps over a couple of loop walkways of about 1-1.5 miles each. - PACE: We will start early each morning, especially now that Brazil has done away with daylight savings time (we ardently hope that the new Lula administration, entering in January, 2023, will revert to having DST starting in mid-October).
+Of necessity, there will be several long travel days, and road conditions vary from excellent to very bumpy and muddy. - PACE: We will start early each morning, especially now that Brazil has done away with daylight savings time (we ardently hope that the new Lula administration, entering in January, 2023, will revert to having DST starting in mid-October 2024).
 We sometimes pack a picnic lunch, to extend our time in the field, but we usually have a restaurant lunch or return to the lodge for lunch.
 Whenever possible (i.e., we are not on the road), we take a post-lunch siesta before again hitting the trails in the afternoon.
 On several evenings, we'll also try for nocturnal birds.
 Most, but not all, of those outings will be optional (i.e., it is possible to skip the owling by staying back at the hotel). - WEATHER: Especially if you are participating on both parts of the Spectacular Southeast Brazil tour, we will cover an unusually wide latitudinal transect.
 Temperatures will range from the 50s, sometimes even the 40s, at night to near 90 F during the day.
-You'll want at least a coat or heavy fleece, and perhaps gloves, and a Buff (neck-warmer; google it).
-Rain showers could catch us at any of our distinct venues. - ELEVATION: Sea level to about 7500 feet (Part One); sea level to about 3000 feet (Part Two).

-- BATHROOM BREAKS: Participants should be prepared to make comfort stops in nature, as there are often no other options when away from our lodging or on the road between tour stops. - OPTING OUT: Except on travel days (moving between hotels), participants may easily opt to sit out a day, or sometimes a half-day.
+World-record warmth in 2023 brought temperatures of 102 F on a couple of days on last year's tours.
+You'll want at least a coat or heavy fleece, and perhaps gloves, and a Buff (neckwarmer; google it).
+Rain showers could catch us at any of our distinct venues. - ELEVATION: Sea level to about 7800 feet (Part One); sea level to about 3000 feet (Part Two). - BATHROOM BREAKS: Participants should be prepared to make comfort stops in nature, as there are often no other options when away from our lodging or on the road between tour stops. - OPTING OUT: Except on travel days (moving between hotels), participants may easily opt to sit out a day, or sometimes a half-day.